HHSAPCompSci2020/capstone-project-yes/2D2PRace/doc/README - 2D2PRace - Alexander Lan, Connor Chow.txt

 Must-have Features:
 [These are features that we agree you will definitely have by the project due date.
 A good final project would have all of these completed.
 At least 5 are required.
 Each feature should be fully described (at least a few full sentences for each)]
 * Checkpoints - so car objects don’t exploit racing around the track
-* Boundaries - so car objects don’t leave the track
+* Boundaries - so car objects don’t leave the track / confined within the track space
 * Physics - friction, velocity, etc.
 * Projectiles - working projectiles that collide with cars to sabotage the specified user
 * Boost - Gives the users  a quick burst of speed to the car